bitcoin/bitcoin/doc/build-windows.md

     sudo apt install build-essential libtool autotools-dev automake pkg-config bsdmainutils curl git

-A host toolchain (`build-essential`) is necessary because some dependency packages (such as `protobuf`) need to build host utilities that are used in the build process.
+A host toolchain (`build-essential`) is necessary because some dependency packages need to build host utilities that are used in the build process.

 See [dependencies.md](dependencies.md) for a complete overview.